-Volkswagen spent a decade selling itself as the conscience of sustainable transportation.
+Volkswagen spent more than a decade selling itself as the conscience of sustainable transportation.
 Then in 2015 it became the most expensive public affairs PR failure in modern automotive history.
-The "Dieselgate" emissions cheat broke every operating principle of the discipline — alignment between message and behavior, accountability inside the corporate culture, transparency under regulatory pressure — and the cost ran to roughly $33 billion in fines, settlements, and recalls before the case fully closed.
+The Dieselgate emissions cheat broke every operating principle of the discipline — alignment between message and behavior, accountability inside the corporate culture, transparency under regulatory pressure — and the cost ran to roughly $33 billion in fines, settlements, and recalls before the case fully closed.

 The failure was structural, not tactical.